 If you’re well informed and know what to look for (or to avoid), then there’s every chance of successfully finding a good CBD oil at the right price.

-With the new regulatory changes, the day will soon come when CBD oil’s health benefits will be available to all over the counter of an Australian pharmacy.
+The day will soon come when CBD oil’s health benefits will be available over the counter at an Australian pharmacy with the new regulatory changes.
 Sadly that day has not yet arrived.

 This guide to where to buy CBD oil in Australia is designed to help you negotiate the three pathways currently open to you.

 By following it, you should have already crossed the line in your pursuit of medicinal CBD oil while the industry is still in the process of gearing up.